 In 1982 I joined Napier Polytechnic in Edinburgh continuing my research on solar physics and teaching mathematical modelling.
 In 1989 I joined the University of Glamorgan as a senior lecturer in mathematical modelling and software engineering, specialising in formal methods.
 Throughout the 1990s I developed a number of programming courses in Ada, C++ and the functional programming languages SML and Haskell.
 I conducted research in formal methods and the automated generation of computer code from the Z specification language.

-Since 2000 I have concentrated exclusively on mathematical modelling in the social sciences, using system dynamics, nonlinear analysis and agent-based modelling.
+After 2000 I concentrated exclusively on mathematical modelling in the social sciences, using system dynamics, nonlinear analysis and agent-based modelling.
 I have successfully supervised five research students to PhD, and one to MPhil.
 I taught a final year module in system dynamics for 14 years as part of BSc Mathematics.
-In addition I taught mathematical and agent based modelling.
+In addition, I taught mathematical and agent-based modelling.

 - Rebecca A. Jeffs, John Hayward, Paul A. Roach & John Wyburn.
 Activist Model of Political Party Growth.
 Physica A: Statistical Mechanics and its Applications 442, 259-272. . doi: 10.1016/j.physa.2015.09.002; arXiv:1509.07805.
 2016.

 - John Hayward, Newton’s Laws of System Dynamics.
 Appears in the Proceedings of the 33rd International Conference of the System Dynamics Society, Cambridge, MA, July 2015.